burt202/lite-uploader/readme.md

 ### Error Types

-Below is an overview of the error types that can be returned when validating files
+Below is an overview of the built-in error types that can be returned when validating files

 * type - when file mime type does not match any mime types supplied in the rule.allowedFileTypes option
 * size - when file size is above the size (in bytes) supplied in the rule.maxSize option